wrld3d/wrld-indoor-maps-api/TUTORIAL-ASSETS.md

 You now have an Assets GeoJSON ready to import!

+> ## NOTE
-> NOTE: After performing a successful AutoCAD DXF Submission below, you'll be emailed the results as a .geojson file too which you can use to reimport the result much faster in future.
+>> After performing a successful AutoCAD DXF Submission below, you'll be emailed the results as a .geojson file too which you can use to reimport the result much faster in future.

 ## Preparing an Asset AutoCAD DXF Submission